mrtngamper/IEGUI/Documentation/README.md

     </p>

 ### File structure
-Also, a file structure was specified.
+Also, a basic file structure was specified.
 The enhancement-methods should be in its corresponding folder and contain a config file.
 This file should contain, the values of the attributes of ImageEnhanceMethod, including the environment in which this method should be executed.
 The environment requirements should be contained in the Environments folder.
 The environments should be created in the same folder.
 Other important folders are the Settings folder and the Language folder.
 Both should contain a yml file which contain a map of the stored data.
+The packages found in the iegui subdirectory of main have already been explained above.
+JavaFX fxml files, as well as css files should be in the iegui subdirectory of resources.
 ```
 ├── Documentation
 │   ├── Images